 Care and Maintenance: Laminated Bench Tops

-The laminate surface on bench tops is made from a stain-resistant melamine based resin and laminate surfaced products are classed as being hard wearing, but like any material, it can be damaged if used without some care and maintenance.
+The laminate surface on bench tops is made from a stain-resistant melamine based resin.
+Laminate surfaced products are classed as being hard wearing, but like any material, it can be damaged if used without some care and maintenance.

-The toughness and high impermeability of this surface means that laminated bench tops should require no more than wiping with a soft cloth, dampened with plain water or a household detergent mix to remove all common household spills.
+The toughness and high impermeability of this surface, means that laminated bench tops should require no more than wiping with a soft damp cloth (dampened with plain water or a household detergent mix), to remove all common household spills.
 Always ensure that you refer to the recommendations provided by the cleaning product manufacturer before use.

 While laminate brands vary, you should refer to the warranty and care documentation for your particular brand, however below are some general guidelines to cleaning them.